AndrewTheM/TheBattleshipsGame/README.md

 With familiar rules and distinct interface, it allows you to play against computer or to call your friend and play it by passing the turns to each other.
-Use your own strategy to dominate your opponent and win teh asea battle.
+Use your own strategy to dominate your opponent and win the sea battle.